RajcsanyiZ/iconsear.ch/README.md

 _If you have time to help to organise the data of symbols please join to this GitHub project._

 ## Notes
+- Extends symbols with Material Design Icons (it use with http://zavoloklom.github.io)
 - Temporary the Bootstrap Glyphicons removed.
 The createor of Glyphicons asked that.
 As soon he will finish the new symbols.
 - the modal window show alerts related with brand icons of Font Awesome _(Please do not use brand logos for any purpose except to ...)_